sauliuz/amokjs/examples/apigee-amokjs/README.md

 This is **amokjs** and [node.js](https://nodejs.org/) backend mock example project for deployment to [Apigee Edge](http://apigee.com/docs/api-services/content/what-apigee-edge) API management platfrom.

 Its ready to deploy API proxy with backend mock and BDD tests.
+Its using hosted targets funcionality in Apigee Edge which allows to host Nodejs applications.

 You can find more detailed description how amockjs npm package lets you quickly build backend mocks [here](https://github.com/sauliuz/amokjs).